onflow/docs/docs/guides/fungible-token.md

 flow scripts execute cadence/scripts/ReadVaultBalance.cdc 123
 ```

-It should now say 20 are in the vault.
+It should now say 20 tokens are in the vault.

 ## Transferring Tokens Between Accounts